PauSolerValades/eazy-args/README.md

 ## TODO:

-[ ] Create `OptArg` and `Flag` structs.
-Remember to check that no flags are repeated [ ] Update GeneratorStruct to handle a struct of lists [ ] Default values: where do I store them in comptime? i need to do some research arround that (`default_value_ptr`) [ ] New Parser: first fill the Arg normals, and then search for `-s` or `--string` for the flags and the OptArg [x] ValueParser: make it parse all the types appropiately, using std [ ]
+[x] Create `OptArg` and `Flag` structs.
+Remember to check that no flags are repeated [x] Update GeneratorStruct to handle a struct of lists [x] Default values: where do I store them in comptime? i need to do some research arround that (`default_value_ptr`) [x] New Parser: first fill the Arg normals, and then search for `-s` or `--string` for the flags and the OptArg [x] ValueParser: make it parse all the types appropiately, using std [] show help when argument is help
+[ ]